Exact Solutions in Structured Low-Rank Approximation: Algebraic Geometry

 Moreover, $W_{j}$ is equal to the coefficient of $t^{m-2}s^{n-2}$ in the rational generating function

 This computation allows us to extend Table~\ref{table:EDdeterminant} to any desired value of $m$, $n$ and $s$.

 Changing topics, we now consider the case when $\mathcal{L}$ is the space of {\em Hankel matrices}.
-The computation of low-rank approximation of Hankel matrices will be our topic in Section~\ref{sec:HankelSylvester}.
-In this section we focus on algebraic geometry and derive a formula for the generic ED degree.
+The computation of low-rank approximation of Hankel matrices will be our topic in Section~\ref{sec:HankelSylvester}, where we focus on algebraic geometry and formulas for generic ED degree.

 Set $d = p{+}q{-}2$ and let $X_{d,r}$ denote the variety of $p \times q$ Hankel matrices of rank $\leq r$.
 See (\ref{ex:hankel56}) for examples.
 This variety lives in the projective space $\PP^d = \PP(S^d \C^2)$, whose points represent binary forms of degree $d$.
 Thus $X_{d,1}$ is the rational normal curve of degree $d$, and $X_{d,r}$ is the $r$th secant variety of this curve.
 We have $\,{\rm dim}(X_{d,r}) = 2r-1$ for $r+1\le\min(p,q)$.